-ls supports the following options:
+ls lists remote file(s) and supports the following options:

 - -1 just retrieve a list of filenames, default is to retrieve a list of FileInfo objects. - -a include all files (including those starting with '.') - -f do not sort the list - -dirs include directories (excluded by default) - -links include symbolic links (excluded by default)